Greatest Literature banner

 Fate in America

-Appointment in Samarra is about as perfectly structured and written a novel of American social critique as you could find in the first half of the twentieth century—up there with Sister Carrie, Babbitt and The Great Gatsby.
+Appointment in Samarra is about as perfectly structured and written a novel of American social critique as you could find in the first half of the twentieth century—up there with Babbitt and The Great Gatsby.

-True, it doesn't display the uniquely lyrical brilliance of Scott Fitzgerald's modern classic, but it is also a more down-to-earth account of the United States' class system.
-It is less a fable and more a factual reporting of the people in the various strata it addresses.
-While both Fitzgerald and O'Hara may have thought the rich are different from the rest, O'Hara saw their fates intermingled.
+True, John O'Hara doesn't display Sinclair Lewis's gift for hyperbole or Scott Fitzgerald's lyrical brilliance, but his novel is also a more down-to-earth account of the United States' class system.
+It is less a fable than Gatsby and more a factual reporting of the people in the various strata it addresses.

 The overall story arc follows the slide of one Julian English from the peak of Gibbsville (read Pottsville, Pennsylvania) society.
 The story begins actually from the perspective of one of his employees, who wakes up on a winter's night to the racket of the country-club set having a Christmas party and rolls over to make love to his wife in their cozy bed.
 Their attitude to the noisily affluent is a mixture of envy and gratitude that they don't have the personal problems of the Englishes and their ilk.